-The Bradbury land was established nearly 60 years ago as Thomas O. and Gladys C. Bradbury sold their large dairy operation (located what is now Oxford and Santa Fe) and began increasing dryland wheat farming acreage.
+Nearly 70 years ago, Thomas O. and Gladys C. Bradbury sold their dairy operation (what is now Oxford and Santa Fe) and began increasing dryland wheat farming acreage.
 Their children, Thomas H. Bradbury and Toby L. Pippin, contributed land and the Bradbury Family Partnership was formally established in 1981.
-Today, the Partnership includes 22 family members.
+Today, the Partnership represents 4 generations, and includes over 20 family members.

 More recently, the family has transitioned some of its agricultural holdings into some of Douglas County’s better-known developments including Meridian and Lincoln Station and HighField.
 Bradbury developed land sits under such corporate campuses as CH2M Hill, First Data, and Kaiser Permanente Lone Tree medical offices.
 Bradbury has also developed approximately 1,700 single family homes in the residential communities of Heritage Hills, Meridian Village, and Wilder Lane.